310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

   </tr>
    <tr>
     <td>
-      The sky is far higher, the sea much more deeper than you’d ever expect
+      The sky is far higher, the sea much more endlessly deeper than you’d expect
       <br>
       That’s why I’m sure you’re bound to find it
       <br>